Great Salt Lake: Legends, mysteries and folklore

-Great Salt Lake has purported tales of paranormal activity.
+Saltair has purported tales of paranormal activity.
 The most infamous of these is the story of "Saltair Sally."
 In the fall of 2000, duck hunters discovered the partially decomposed remains of a woman near the Saltair area.
 Initially unidentified, she was referred to as "Saltair Sally" by locals.
 In 2012, DNA testing identified her as Nikole Bakoles, a 20-year-old mother and homicide victim.
 The unresolved circumstances surrounding her death have led to local legends suggesting that her spirit haunts the area, with reports of ghostly sightings and unexplained voices.

-The Case of Jean Baptiste

-In 1862, Jean Baptiste, a gravedigger in Salt Lake City, was discovered to have robbed nearly 300 graves.
+In 1862, Jean Baptiste was discovered to have robbed nearly 300 graves.
 Public outrage led to his exile on Fremont Island, but he disappeared, and his fate remains a mystery.
-Some speculate he was seen in Montana, but no evidence confirms his whereabouts.